 # /opt/ejbca/bin/ejbca.sh ra addendentity --username repl_user --password "<PASSWORD>" --dn CN=localhost --altname "ipaddress=172.31.0.115, ipaddress=172.16.0.188, ipaddress=172.16.0.202" --caname "ManagementCA" --type 1 --token PEM --certprofile Galera_SSL_Profile --eeprofile SslServerProfile

-The command creates the end entity with the proper fields specified, so the certificates can be used on all nodes in the cluster.
+The command creates the end entity with the proper fields specified, so the certificates can be used on all nodes in the cluste

-- The next commands generate the certificate, key and CA cert onto the server for Galera to use:
+- Generate the certificate, key and CA cert onto the server for Galera to use by executing the following: